zX3no/minecraft-speedrunning/README.md

 ## Piglins

+> TODO: Piglins will fall from a reasonable height to chase you on the hard difficulty.
+> Is this the same for normal?

 ### Bartering

 After dropping a gold ingot to a piglin, the piglin will examin it for 6 seconds.